-A desktop application should be secure not only regarding its access but also with respect to organization and storage of its data.
-Similarly, a web application demands, even more, security with respect to its access, along with data protection.
+A desktop application should be secure not only regarding its access but also with respect to the organization and storage of its data.
+Similarly, web application demands, even more, security with respect to its access, along with data protection.

-Access to Application
+Access to the Application

 Whether it is a desktop application or a website, access security is implemented by ‘Roles and Rights Management’.
 It is often done implicitly while covering functionality,